snipsco/ntm-lasagne/README.md

 ### Installation

 This library is compatible with Python 2.7.8, and may be partly compatible with Python 3.x.
+NTM-Lasagne requires the bleeding-edge versions of Lasagne and Theano.
 To install this library, clone this repository and then run the `setup.py` script.

 ```
 git clone https://github.com/snipsco/ntm-lasagne.git
 cd ntm-lasagne/
+pip install -r requirements.txt
 python setup.py install
 ```